golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/rest-api-with-express.md

 Hello World!
 ```

-So far so good!
+So far, so good!
 Stop the app by pressing `Ctrl+C` and let's move on to the next step.

 ## Connecting to the Golem Network